Browse our FAQs for help on selling property by auction

 Can I consider pre-auction offers?

 It is possible to consider pre-auction offers if you would like to do so.
 We ask for all offers to be made in writing and will put them forward for your consideration if they are above the top end of your guide price, we also insist that anyone wishing to make an offer, views the property (if applicable) and reads the legal pack.
 If you wish to accept an offer it would be under the usual auction terms with a 10% deposit paid and an immediate exchange of contracts.
 Alternatively, some vendors prefer their properties to go to auction and will not consider pre-auction offers.

 Do I have to accept the highest bid?

 No not unless the bid is at or above your reserve price, being the minimum price the property can sell for.
-If the property fails to reach your minimum price, then it won’t be sold, and we will take your further instructions.
+If the property fails to reach your minimum price, then it won’t be sold, and we will take your further instructions if you wish us to continue marketing the property post auction.

 Is the sale legally binding?